How to Spend a 3-Day Weekend in Washington, D.C.

 Smithsonian Museums

 After that museum, I spent another several hours at the National Air and Space Museum.
 Much of it was under construction when I visited, but I was able to see rockets and learn a lot about life in space.
-I also explored the development of air and sea travel throughout the world.
+I also explored the development of air and sea travel throughout the world, which was really neat.

 National Mall on Electric Scooters